-This November, we’re celebrating 10 years of Thrive at UBC, with a month of events and initiatives focused on building mental health through the Thrive 5.
+This November, we celebrated 10 years of Thrive at UBC, with a month of events and initiatives focused on building mental health through the Thrive 5.
 You can Thrive 365 by considering how the Thrive 5 can be implemented in your day-to-day life.

 Whatever your path to mental health may look like, we hope you’ll join us in creating a campus culture where we can talk openly about mental health, feel empowered to explore ways to foster it, and support one another in doing so as well.

 We can all take steps to build and maintain our mental health.
 Sometimes, you may need support if you are struggling with a mental health problem or illness.
 Many resources are available for students, staff and faculty.
 Reach out if you need help.

 Thrive is a joint initiative and collaboration between UBC Human Resources, Health Promotion & Education (Vancouver), Health and Wellness (Okanagan), and UBC Wellbeing.

 Thrive events are planned by a number of partners, and are intended to represent a diverse range of experiences and perspectives, beyond the Thrive 5.
 The Thrive committee recognizes that mental health is very individual and invites our campus community to explore their path to mental health—whatever that may look like.